Gustavo-Hilario/GoogleAPI/README.md

  If you want to run the application on a local server you must enter the url of said server example: "localhost", "127.0.0.1", "localhost: port" atc.

+ if the error is displayed: idpiframe_initialization_failed, clear the history of the browser that is being used.
+This is because the browser has a bad or obsolete cookie from the application.